 Open the Campaigns page from the top left menu, select Connect > Campaigns.

-From the Campaigns page, you are able to view and edit your program's campaigns.
+From the Campaigns page, you are able to view, edit, and create a copy of your program's campaigns.
 A campaign can be an email or push notification, one-time or recurring, created by a studio user in your program or created by SocialChorus.

 You can search by the name of a campaign or filter the view to just email or just push notification campaigns.

 Campaigns are sorted under different tabs by status.

 - Active - Campaigns to be sent in the future or in the process of sending now.
 Includes one-time scheduled campaigns and recurring campaigns.

 - Paused - Campaigns that were once active and are now paused.
 You can pause a campaign from the edit campaign view.

 - Completed - Campaigns that have finished sending and do not have any future scheduled sends.

 - Draft - Campaigns that have been created but not yet activated.